AXL811/AXL811.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Economics and Finance, Tsinghua University, 2021
+* M.A. in Finance, Tsinghua University, 2023
-* M.S. in Finance, Tsinghua University, 2023 (expected)
+* B.A. in Economics and Finance, Tsinghua University, 2021

 Work experience
 ======